sapphiredev/utilities/packages/utilities/README.md

 ## Usage

-You can import individual utility function like: @sapphire/utility/isFunction or the entire library.
+You can import individual utility function from subpath like: @sapphire/utility/isFunction or the entire library.

 ```ts
 import { isFunction } from '@sapphire/utilities/isFunction';